 Retirement is often romanticized as a time for pursuing personal interests, traveling the globe, or starting an encore career, but for many married couples who are forced to redefine their relationship overnight, it can also be a time of stress.

-First of all, transitioning from work life can bring about depression that can affect personal relationships.
+Indeed, transitioning from work life can bring about depression that can affect personal relationships.
 Beyond that, there can be issues with:

 “Very often, married couples ignore the potential challenges of retirement and say, ‘Oh, I know how to do leisure very well,’ but when leisure becomes one-third to one-quarter of your life, it’s a different story,” said Sara Yogev, Ph.D., a clinical psychologist and couples’ therapist near Chicago, Illinois.
 “Even couples that get along well need to find a new homeostasis in retirement for the time they spend together and apart, as well as the other domains of their life, like the division of housework.”